 Here are the most important updates that have affected lots of sites in the past:

-How to prevent your site from getting penalised by a future update
+How to prevent your site from getting hit by a future update

 What to do: